Rock Lobster: Critical reception

 New Musical Express ranked "Rock Lobster" number 13 on their critics' list of the best tracks of 1979.
 Robert Christgau placed it at number 8 on his "Dean's list" of that year's best singles.
 In 1980, Record World said that "The dance-oriented-rock band from Georgia has already charmed critics and cults.
 This quirky, intriguing cut from their self-titled LP should do the same for AOR-pop fans."
 Cash Box called the song a "silly yet utterly enjoyable affair."

-British music writer Garry Mulholland included "Rock Lobster" in his 2002 book This is Uncool: The 500 Greatest Singles Since Punk and Disco, describing the song as "enormouslly complex in form".
+British music writer Garry Mulholland included "Rock Lobster" in his 2002 book This is Uncool: The 500 Greatest Singles Since Punk and Disco, describing the song as "enormously complex in form".
 He highlighted its "incredible dance-rock rhythm section" and the "immediately unique and pleasurable" sound that the band had created, and concluded: "Sadly, I've only just worked out that, when Schneider hollers, 'That's satanic butter!' near the end, he's actually saying 'Pass the tanning butter.'
 No matter.
 I still believe that satanic butter exists and is the crucial ingredient in the preparation of a Rock Lobster."

 Rolling Stone ranked "Rock Lobster" number 147 on its list of the 500 Greatest Songs of All Time, published in 2004.
 It was voted number 81 by the staff and contributors of Pitchfork on their 2016 list of the best songs of the 1970s.

 Stephen Thomas Erlewine of AllMusic called the song "incredibly infectious" and "memorable".
 Pitchfork said: "It's constructed like prog rock, sounds like the avant-garde, has surreal lyrics and one of pop's most memorable guitar riffs."
 In their book The Story of the B-52s, Scott Creney and Brigette Herron wrote:

 The Rock Lobster single managed to sound original by virtue of pulling from so many disparate touch points in the history of rock music.
 Musically, it combines elements of surf music, girl groups, and the avant-garde, powered by a series of riffs that classic rockers like Jimmy Page might have killed for.
 The song is so catchy that it's easy to miss how complicated it is.
 After the final verse (Motion in the ocean), the song starts changing sections so quickly it's hard to keep up.
 The structure is closer to prog-rock, or Brian Wilson's "pocket symphony" Good Vibrations, than anything typically found in new wave.